cristianrcv/pycompss-autoparallel/README.md

 The `examples/` folder contains a folder per example application.

-Each example contains a `README.md` file (describing the application and the generated task graphs), and two versions: the `userparallel` and the `autoparallel`.
-Each version contains its own `run.sh` script to run it locally using 4 cores.
+Each example application contains:
+- `README.md`: Description of the application and the generated task graphs.
+- `run.sh`: Script to launch all the versions of the application (internally calls the `run.sh` script of each version of the application).
+- A folder per version of the application (for instance, `userparallel` or `autoparallel`).

+Each version of a example application contains:
+- `results`: Folder containing the execution results
+- `run.sh`: Script to launch the application locally using 4 cores
+- `*.py`: Python source files of the application

+The `autoparallel` versions contain a special `*_autogen.py` file containing the automatically generated code by the COMPSs AutoParallel module.
+This file is only saved for clarity purposes but is re-generated every time the application is launched.

 The `examples/` folder contains a `run.sh` script to run all the available applications locally using 4 cores.
+It displays a result table at the end of the execution.

 ### Test